 65-year-old Sheila Abdus-Salaam was pronounced dead at the scene.

 Her cause of death is not yet known.
 Police do not expect foul play.

-Abdus-Salaam graduated from Barnard College and received her law degree from Columbia Law School.
+Abdus-Salaam was appointed to the state's Court of Appeals by Democratic Gov. Andrew Cuomo in 2013.
+She graduated from Barnard College and received her law degree from Columbia School of Law.

 Governor Cuomo released a statement on Judge Abdus-Salaam's death:

 "Justice Sheila Abdus-Salaam was a trailblazing jurist whose life in public service was in pursuit of a more fair and more just New York for all.

 "As the first African-American woman to be appointed to the State's Court of Appeals, she was a pioneer.
 Through her writings, her wisdom, and her unshakable moral compass, she was a force for good whose legacy will be felt for years to come.

 "I was proud to appoint her to the state's highest court and am deeply saddened by her passing.

 "On behalf of all New Yorkers, I extend my deepest sympathies to her family, loved ones and colleagues during this trying and difficult time."